Developer-DAO/pixel-avatars/web-server/README.md

 Fill in the environment variables suitable for your needs.

+##### PIXELAVATARS_RPC

+A http://infura.io URL that points to either Rinkeby, Mumbai or the network where PixelAvatars contract will be deployed to.

+##### PIXELAVATARS_TOKEN

+The address of the PixelAvatars contract (fill when deployed).
+The example env comes pre-bottled with the Mumbai testnet contract.

 ##### GENESIS_RPC

 A http://infura.io URL that points to either Ethereum mainnet or Rinkeby.